August 1st, 2017

 Hometown: Wroclaw, Poland

 Don't try telling Radoslaw Kaczmarek that he can't do something.
-From challenging conventional wisdom about fitness regimes for people with hemophilia to battling the Polish Ministry for Health, this biotechnology graduate has spent most of his 23 years proving people wrong.
+From challenging conventional wisdom about fitness regimes for people with hemophilia to battling the Polish Ministry for Health, this biotechnology graduate has spent most of his life proving people wrong.

 Born in Wroclaw, Poland, in 1986, Kaczmarek has always had an independent streak.
 He recalls that from the age of 6 he would hurtle around the schoolyard to prove to his friends that he was as strong, or stronger, than they were.
 "I did many things I shouldn't do, and after that often wound up in bed with a joint bleed," he says, before adding: "But I was satisfied enough by proving I was right."

 His refusal to accept any limitations imposed by his hemophilia cost him dearly.